Acemik

 Pharmacodynamics.

-Tranexamic acid is an antifibrinolytic, which is a powerful competitive inhibitor of plasminogen to plasmin activation.
-It is a competitive inhibitor of plasmin at much higher concentrations.
-It is stated that the inhibitory effect of tranexamic acid on the activation of plasminogen with urokinase is 6-100 times higher, and with streptokinase is 6-40 times higher than the inhibitory effect of aminocaproic acid.
-The antifibrinolytic effect of tranexamic acid approximately 10 times exceeds the antifibrinolytic effect of aminocaproic acid.
+Tranexamic acid is an antifibrinolytic compound which is a potent competitive inhibitor of the activation of plasminogen to plasmin.
+At much higher concentrations it is a non-competitive inhibitor of plasmin.
+The inhibitory effect of tranexamic acid in plasminogen activation by urokinase has been reported to be 6-100 times and by streptokinase 6-40 times greater than that of aminocaproic acid.
+The antifibrinolytic activity of tranexamic acid is approximately ten times greater than that of aminocaproic acid.

 Pharmacokinetics.

-Аbsorption.
-At intravenous administration of tranexamic acid at a dose of 500 mg, the maximum concentration in blood plasma Cmax is achieved immediately, then the concentration decreases during the next 6 hours.
-The half-life is about 3 hours.
+Absorption.
+When tranexamic acid is administered intravenously at a dose of 500 mg, the maximum plasma concentration (Cmax) is reached immediately, and then the concentration decreases over 6 hours.
+Elimination half-life is about 3 hours.

 Distribution.
-Tranexamic acid, administered parenterally, is distributed in two directions: it is absorbed with delay into the cerebrospinal fluid and in the direction of the cells.
-The volume of distribution is about 33% of body weight.
+Tranexamic acid administered parenterally is distributed in a two compartment model.
+Tranexamic acid is delivered in the cell compartment and the cerebrospinal fluid with delay.
+The distribution volume is about 33% of the body mass.

-Excretion.
-Tranexamic acid is excreted unchanged in urine.
-90% of the administered dose is excreted by the kidneys in the first 12 hours after administration (glomerular excretion without tubular reabsorption).
+Elimination.
+Tranexamic acid is excreted in urine as unchanged compound.
+90% of the administered dose is excreted by the kidney in the twelve first hours after administration (glomerular excretion without tubular reabsorption).

-After oral administration, 1.13% and 39% of the administered dose were restored after 3 and 24 hours, respectively.
+Following oral administration, 1.13% and 39% of the administered dose were recovered after 3 and 24 hours respectively.

-Plasma concentrations increase in patients with renal insufficiency.
+Plasma concentrations are increased in patients with renal insufficiency.

 Clinical particulars.